Strategic Planning: Options Appraisal

 When looking at developing new ways of working, in line with the Mental Health and Substance Use protocol, this tool can:

-Within the Options Appraisal resources, there is an outline and quick appraisal of different kinds of integrated approaches to mental health and substance use services.
+The Options Appraisal resources include a quick look at different ways to join mental health and substance use services.

 This resource can be used to think about how to embed joint working practices at a service level.
 You can use the different examples of integrated working to look at:

-It can also inform new ways of working that can deliver on a whole system response to co-occurring mental health and substance use conditions.
-Specifically, in how to establish clear roles and responsibilities across services in a way that supports collaboration rather than create new silos.
+It can also help find new ways to work together to support people with both mental health and substance use conditions.
+This means making sure roles and responsibilities are clear in a way that supports collaboration than creating silos.